You Credit Score: How's Your FICO?

 - Requests for Credit - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
 Each formula produces a single number which may vary a a little by agency.
 Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
 Most home buyers will probably find their scores above 620.

 Not just for qualifying

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Did you know?
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-You can get a free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.